mustache/mustache/README.md

 template will try to call the `name` method on your view.
 If there is no `name` method, an exception will be raised.

 All variables are HTML escaped by default.
-If you want, for some reason, to return unescaped HTML you can use the triple mustache:
+If you want to return unescaped HTML, use the triple mustache: `{{{name}}}`.

-`{{{name}}}`.
+By default a variable "miss" returns an empty string.
+You can configure this by setting `Mustache.raise_on_context_miss` to true.

 ### Boolean Sections